 Calculating Chronic Absence

-Many schools, districts, and communities are interested in analyzing their attendance data for the first time to see if missing school is a significant problem.
-To simplify the process, Attendance Works has partnered with Applied Survey Research to develop self-calculating spreadsheets for school districts called the District Attendance Tracking Tools (DATTs).
+Many schools, districts and communities are interested in analyzing their attendance data to see if missing school is a significant problem.
+To simplify the process, Attendance Works offers free self-calculating spreadsheets for school districts called the District Attendance Tracking Tools (DATTs).
 These tools are especially effective for smaller districts with more limited data capacity.
-The companion tools are the School Attendance Tracking Tools (SATTs) which provides school-level analysis down to the individual student level.
+The companion tools are the School Attendance Tracking Tools (SATTs) which provide school-level analysis down to the individual student level.

 Essentially Excel files embedded with formulas, tables, and charts, the DATTs and SATTs are designed to work with a school’s student information system.
 School districts can upload attendance data and receive an analysis of chronic absence rates by school, grade and racial/ethnic breakdowns, as well as a list of absentee students.
 While they cannot replace a district’s regular data system, the tools are helpful for providing a snapshot of the levels of chronic absenteeism in the school or district.

 The DATT and SATT are available free of charge from Attendance Works.